Mutation specific approaches

 Currently two PMOs targeting exon 53 have been approved: golodirsen (Sarepta Therapeutics) received approval from the FDA US and viltolarsen (Nippon Shinyaku) has received approval from the Japanese Ministry for Health, Labour and Welfare.

 Sarepta has completed a trial for PMOs targeting exon 53 (golodirsen, collaboration with Francesco Muntoni in London).
 After 48 weeks of treatment an increase in dystrophin expression of ~1% was observed.
 Based on this, Sarepta has applied for FDA approval for golodirsen in Q4 of 2018.
 In August 2019, FDA informed Sarepta that golodirsen was not approved, due to safety concerns, relating to kidney damage observed in preclinical models at high doses and infection risk of IV catheters needed for repeated IV infusions.
-After Sarepta resubmitted the new drug application, also addressing the concerns raised, FDA approved golodirsen in December 2019.
-As with eteplirsen, approval is based on dystrophin increases only and Sarepta will have to confirm effects on disease progression within 5 years (by December 2024).
+Sarepta applied again with a plan to monitor potential risks resulting in FDA approving golodirsen in December 2019.
+As for eteplirsen FDA stressed that functional effects of golodirsen treatment have yet to be confirmed.

 Nippon Shinyaku (Japan) and NS-Pharma has conducted clinical trials with PMOs for exon 53 (viltolarsen) skipping in Japan and in ambulatory patients in the USA.
 After 24 weeks of treatment with high doses (40 and 80 mg/kg) up to 5% dystrophin was observed in a muscle biopsy.
-NS-Pharma has filed a new drug application with the FDA.
-In March 2020 the Japanese Ministry of Health, Labour and Welfare conditionally approved viltolarsen based on increases in dystrophin expression.
-Effects on muscle function still have to be confirmed.
+NS-Pharma Received FDA approval for viltolarsen August 2020 and approval by the Japanese Ministry for Health, Labour and Welfare in March 2021.

 Clinical development of other skipping compounds: